bihealth/clear-cnv/README.md

 Some files have to be acquired or created before these commands can be run:
 1) re-assignment:

     a) For each sequencing panel a .bed file is needed following this [form](tests/testdata/panel1.bed).
-Such a file should always exist in the case of targeted sequencing.

     b) For each sequencing panel (or .bed-file containing all target informations) a simple list of the according .bam files is needed.
 An example can be found [here](tests/testdata/reassignment_p1_bamfiles.txt).
-Make sure to use absolute paths for this file on custom data.
+Make sure to use absolute paths for this file.

     c) meta-file.
 This file is a tab-separated file and one example can be found [here](tests/testdata/meta.tsv).
 To avoid any confusion, we recommend using absolute paths here again.

 2) CNV calling:

-    a) A reference file.
-It must be the same that was used to create the alignment files (.bam files).
+    a) A genome reference file.
+It must be the same that was used to create the read alignment files (.bam files).

     b) `workflow_cnv_calling` does CNV calling for each batch (or sequencing panel associated data set) separately.
 A text file with all .bam file paths for each batch and panel must be created.
 [Here](tests/testdata/test_reassignment_p1_bamfiles.txt) is an example showing only one .bam file path.
 Multiple paths are separated with a newline.
 This file is usually an output of `clearCNV visualize_reassignment`.